prestonvdp/MCB185/Lesson02/00README.md

 For programming practice, try writing the following programs.
 The instructions are inside each file.

+Copy these to your `learning_python` directory.
+Don't program in the `MCB185` directory !

 1. `sumfac.py`
 2. `codons.py`
 3. `aa_pairs.py`